All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/cubing-league.md

 We present the AICS Cubing League, a showdown between cubers from the science institutes of India.

+## Results

+The final standings were as follows:

+1. IISER Pune
+2. IISc
+3. IISER Kolkata
+4. IISER Berhampur

+The event instructions are kept here for reference.

+---

 ## Eligibility

 Only current students from the following institutes can participate: